-In accordance with JSP 886 policy on single item ownership, UKNCB now record only one IMC, DMC or SMBI code in the CSU field to identify the item owner.
+In accordance with DLF (accessed via Defence Gateway) previously the JSP 886 policy on single item ownership, UKNCB now record only one IMC, DMC or SMBI code in the CSU field to identify the item owner.

-For further information please refer to JSP 886 on single item ownership which includes contact details for the single item ownership working group and the policy owner.
+For further information please refer to DLF (accessed via Defence Gateway on single item ownership which includes contact details for the single item ownership working group and the policy owner.

 Auto NCAGE system

-UKNCB is responsible for the maintenance of the MOD’s Item of Supply Information System (ISIS).
-ISIS contains data relating to all materiel, spares, stores and services supplied to UK MOD.
-Each organisation listed within ISIS is allocated a 5 digit code known as an NCAGE code (NATO Commercial And Government Entity), which holds name, address and contact details.
+UKNCB is responsible for the maintenance of the MOD’s Codification Support Information System (CSIS).
+CSIS contains data relating to all materiel, spares, stores and services supplied to UK MOD.
+Each organisation listed within CSIS is allocated a 5 digit code known as an NCAGE code (NATO Commercial And Government Entity), which holds name, address and contact details.